getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 So, when we access (retrieve the value of) `a.__proto__`, it's like saying `a.__proto__()` (calling the getter function). *That* function call has `a` as its `this` even though the getter function exists on the `Object.prototype` object (see Chapter 2 for `this` binding rules), so it's just like saying `Object.getPrototypeOf( a )`.

-Notice that `.__proto__` is also a set'able property, just like using `Object.setPrototypeOf(..)`.
+Notice that `.__proto__` is also a set'able property, just like using `Object.setPrototypeOf(..)` shown earlier.
 However, generally you **should not change the `[[Prototype]]` of an existing object**.

 There are some very complex advanced techniques used deep in some frameworks that allow tricks like "subclassing" an `Array`, but this is usually frowned on in general programming practice, as it usually leads to *much* harder to understand/maintain code.

 **Note:** As of ES6, the `class` keyword will allow something that approximates "subclassing" of built-in's like `Array`.
 See Appendix A for discussion of the `class` mechanism added in ES6.

-The only other narrow exception (as seen earlier) would be setting a default function `.prototype` object's `[[Prototype]]` to some other object, instead of replacing the default object entirely with a new linked object.
+The only other narrow exception (as shown earlier) would be setting a default function `.prototype`'s `[[Prototype]]` to some other object, instead of replacing that default object entirely with a new linked object.
 Other than this, **it's best to treat object `[[Prototype]] linkage as a read-only characteristic** for ease-of-reading of your code.

 **Note:** The JavaScript community unofficially coined a term for the double-underscore, specifically the leading one in properties like `__proto__`: "dunder".
 So, the "cool kids" in JavaScript would generally pronounce `__proto__` as "dunder proto".